Prague Experience logoPrague tourist information & travel guide logo

 Public transport in Prague is cheap, efficient and highly integrated.

-While the easiest way to travel into the city from Prague Airport is by taxi, you can also take a bus then change to the Metro.
+The simplest way to travel into the city from Prague Airport is by taxi (if you pre-book), but you can also use public transport - by bus, then metro.

-Once checked in to your hotel, it is simple to travel around Prague by public transport.
+Once checked into your hotel in the city, it is easy to travel around Prague by public transport.

-Travel into Prague from the Airport by public transport
+Travel into prague from prague Airport by public transport

-There is no metro station at Prague Airport, so to travel into Prague by public transport requires taking a bus then a metro.
+There is no metro at Prague Airport.
+To travel into Prague by public transport, take a bus then change to the metro.

-There are two routes.
+There are two main routes.
 Both take around one hour:

-Route 1: Bus 119 from either Terminal 1 or 2 at Prague Airport to Nádraží Veleslavín metro station (line A), then change to the Metro.
+Route 1: Take bus 59 from Terminal 1 or 2 at Prague Airport to Nádraží Veleslavín metro station (line A), then change to the Prague Metro.

-Route 2: Bus 100 from either Terminal 1 or 2 at Prague Airport to Zlicin metro station (line B), then change to the Metro.
+Route 2: Take bus 100 from Terminal 1 or 2 at Prague Airport to Zlicin metro station (line B), then change to the Prague Metro.

-Fare: 40 CZK.
-Purchase tickets from one of the orange ticket machines located by the airport exit doors, at airport bus stops, and inside buses.
+Purchase tickets from one of the orange or yellow ticket machines located by the airport exit doors, at the airport bus stops, and inside the buses.

-Note: If you have a lot of luggage or prefer a faster, smoother journey we advise booking airport transfers.
+TIP: If you have luggage or prefer a faster, smoother journey, book Prague airport transfers.

-The city centre is compact.
-After dropping your bags at your hotel, it is easy to travel around Prague either on foot or by public transport (use taxis with caution, they can overcharge).
+The city centre is compact, so after dropping your bags at your hotel, it is easy to travel around Prague either on foot or on public transport (be careful hailing taxis on the street as they may overcharge).

 TICKET TYPES